WRansohoff/nmigen_rv32i_min/README.md

 The CPU module's testbench runs the standard `rv32ui` [`RISC-V` instruction set tests](https://github.com/riscv/riscv-tests) for each operation, compiled with GCC.
 These tests cover most of the basic `RV32I` instructions, with the exception of `ECALL` and `EBREAK`.

-To test `ECALL`, I also included the `RV32SI` `CSR` tests for the most basic 'machine mode' implementation.
-Even though they currently pass, I haven't implemented all of the core 'machine mode' registers, and the 'ECALL' instruction is incomplete.
+I also included the `RV32MI` `CSR`, `EBREAK`, and `ECALL` tests for the most basic 'machine mode' implementation.
+They don't all pass yet, because I still haven't implemented traps properly.

 The `tests/rv64ui_tests/` directory contains assembly code for those test cases, copied [from the `isa/` directory of the `riscv-tests` repository](https://github.com/riscv/riscv-tests/tree/master/isa).
 And the `tests/test_roms/` directory contains auto-generated Python files with corresponding machine code instructions in a format that the CPU testbenches can interpret.